linode/docs/docs/security/securing-your-server-with-fail2ban.md

 ## Configuring Fail2ban

-Fail2ban reads its configuration files so that all `.conf` files are read first, and `.local` files override any settings.
-Because of this, all changes to the configuration is generally done in `.local` files, leaving the `.conf` files untouched.
+Fail2ban reads its configuration files so that all `.conf` files are read first and `.local` files override any settings.
+Because of this, all changes to the configuration are generally done in `.local` files, leaving the `.conf` files untouched.

 ### fail2ban.local Configuration